FACTBOX-Russian oil output hits post-Soviet monthly record high

 * In 1996, when Boris Yeltsin was re-elected as Russia's president, oil production went into a three-year period of stagnation amid under-investment and slowing demand.

-* Russian oil output grew by around 1.5 percent in 2009 to the then post-Soviet high of an average of 9.925 million bpd for the year and in September exceeded a monthly level of 10 million bpd for the first time since the collapse of the Soviet Union.
+* Russian oil output grew by about 1.5 percent in 2009 to the then post-Soviet high of an average of 9.925 million bpd for the year and in September exceeded a monthly level of 10 million bpd for the first time since the collapse of the Soviet Union.

 * In 2010 Russia overtook Saudi Arabia, which restrains its output when it deems it necessary, as the world's largest producer as new fields were launched, including Vankor, Uvat and Talakan.